Laeti-LA/LaetitiaAillaud_5_23022021/README.md

 # Orinoco #

-This is the back end server for Project 5 of the Junior Web Developer path.
+This is the 5th Project of the Junior Web Developer path.
+The project aims to :
+1. Interact with a web service with JavaScript
+2. Manage JavaScript events
+3. Validate data from external sources
+4. Create a test plan for an application

 ### Prerequisites ###